 A brief history of the department

 In 1966, a group of physicians, including Dr. Hamilton S. Davis, founded the School of Medicine at the University of California, Davis.
-Dr. Davis was given the additional responsibility of establishing the Department of Anesthesiology and was appointed as its first chair.
-He served as chair until his retirement in 1982.
-From 1982 until his death he continued as an active member of the department, providing clinical services and continuing his research.
+Dr. Davis was given the additional responsibility of establishing the Department of Anesthesiology and appointed as its first departmental Chair.
+He served as Chair until his retirement in 1982.
+From 1982 until his death, Dr. Davis active member of the department, providing clinical services and continuing his research.

 Dr. John H. Eisele, Jr. succeeded Dr. Davis as chair of the department in 1983.
-Under Dr. Eisele the Department of Anesthesiology established the Pain Management Clinic at the UC Davis Medical Center to provide services to patients suffering from chronic and acute pain.
-In conjunction with implementing the Pain Management Clinic the department established its pain management fellowship-training program.
-Dr. Eisele stepped down as chair in 1992 and served as director of the Pain Management Clinic until 1994.
-He retired in 1994, however he continues to see patients in clinic.
+Under Dr. Eisele, the Department of Anesthesiology established the Pain Management Clinic at the UC Davis Medical Center to provide services to patients suffering from chronic and acute pain.
+In conjunction with implementing the Pain Management Clinic, the department established its pain management fellowship-training program.
+Dr. Eisele stepped down as Chair in 1992 and served as director of the Pain Management Clinic until 1994.
+He retired in 1994; however, he continues to see patients in the Pain Management Clinic.

-Upon Dr. Eisele’s retirement as chair, Dr. Dennis L. Fung served as chair from 1992-1993 and Dr. Gerald A. Gronert served as chair from 1993-1994.
+Upon Dr. Eisele’s retirement as chair, Dr. Dennis L. Fung served as chair from 1992-1993 and Dr. Gerald A. Gronert from 1993-1994.
 Drs.
-Fung and Gronert continued to emphasis the academic mission of the department.
+Fung and Gronert continued to emphasize the academic mission of the department.

 In 1995, Dr. Lake left to pursue her Masters of Business Administration.
-Dr. Peter Moore served as acting chair until 1996, and was appointed as permanent chair of the department the same year.
-Under Dr. Moore, the department has continued its commitment to the academic mission of the university and is embracing new technological advances and methodologies in teaching.
-Didactic teaching methods have been combined with the problem based leaning method, providing residents with unique opportunities for participatory learning.
-Residents are responsible for planning case conferences held on Tuesday mornings and play an active role in journal club.
+Dr. Peter Moore served as Acting Chair until 1996, and was appointed as permanent Chair of the department the same year.
+Under Dr. Moore, the department continued its commitment to the academic mission of the university and embracing new technological advances and methodologies in teaching.
+Didactic teaching methods combined with the problem based leaning method, provided residents with unique opportunities for participatory learning.
+Residents were given the responsibility for planning case conferences and play an active role in journal club.